thoughtspot/thoughtspot.github.io/_admin/loading/about-data-type-conversion.md

 -   conversion from `DATE`/`TIME`/`DATETIME`
 -   conversion to `DATE`/`TIME`/`DATETIME`

-For these types of conversions, you'll use a special syntax using parsinghint and the date format specifications supported in the [strptime library function](http://man7.org/linux/man-pages/man3/strptime.3.html).
+For these types of conversions, you can use a special syntax using parsinghint and the date format specifications supported in the [strptime library function](http://man7.org/linux/man-pages/man3/strptime.3.html).